AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/blank_box.md

 aztec-cli unbox blank new_project
 ```

 This command indicates that you want to use the "blank" template to create a project in a directory called `new_project`.
-You can view the source code that is grabbed to create the project [on Github](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/boxes).
-This source is on the master branch, so it may differ slightly from what you get.
-The unbox command pulls the code from the latest published version (v0.7.10 at the time of writing) for stability and compatibility reasons.
+You can view the source code that is grabbed to create the project [on Github](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/yarn-project/boxes).
+The unbox command pulls the code from the latest published version (v0.8.10 at the time of writing) for stability and compatibility.

 Running this command will give you the following structure: